Tantalum-Labs/MITMsmtp/README.md

 `sysctl -w net.ipv4.conf.all.send_redirects=0`

-Next we create a port forwarding rule from SMTP default port 587 to MITMsmtp.
-Please make sure that your victim uses port 587 and adjust if needed.
+Next we create a port forwarding rule from SMTP default port 587 to MITMsmtp (legacy default is 8587; adjust to match your local listener port).

 `iptables -t nat -A PREROUTING -p tcp --destination-port 587 -j REDIRECT --to-port 8587`